-The protocol provides the special data type Node Override ID which allows you to change the node ID of the slave at runtime.
+The protocol provides the special data type Node Override ID which allows you to change at runtime the Modbus address defined for the HMI device.
 This memory type is an unsigned byte.

 The node Override ID is initialized with the value of the node ID specified in the project at programming time.